Race Discrimination

 The definition of race

 Race includes colour, nationality, and ethnic or national origins.
 An ethnic group must have a long shared history and its own cultural tradition.
-There may also be other relevant characteristics that assist in establishing an ethnic group, such as: shared language, geographical contact usdescent or religion.
+There may also be other relevant characteristics that assist in establishing an ethnic group, such as: shared language, geographical descent or religion.
 Sikhs and Jews have established that they are an ethnic group, whereas Rastafarians and Muslims have not.
 Rastafarians and Muslims would however be protected by the provisions on religious discrimination.

 The protection provided by 'The Act'